 Visiting during the daytime is very nice, but there’s no question that nighttime visits are the most popular.
 While I visited the interior of the conservatory during the day, I swung by the evening before to get a glimpse from the outside of what it looked like.

-Inside there conservatory, there are 65,000 LED lights and over 150 candles that shine throughout the space and really create a different feel to the gardens than you’ll get during the day.
+Inside the conservatory, there are 65,000 LED lights and over 150 candles that shine throughout the space and really create a different feel to the gardens than you’ll get during the day.

 Having seen photos of the displays in the evening, they are no doubt magical.
 However, even with timed tickets being sold, there are still a lot of people and you will have to enjoy the display with many others.

-In addition to the interior spaces, the exterior of Phipps Conservatory is also lit up during the Winter Light Show.
+In addition to the interior spaces, the exterior of Phipps Conservatory is also lit up during the Winter Flower Show.

 Known as the Winter Light Garden, this space is closed during the day and features tens of thousands of lights over a 60,000-square-foot area.
 Walking paths take visitors past many fantastic displays that are sure to put you in a festive mood.